 REGISTRATION Register for the Awards.
 You will then be asked to pick ONE category and complete a short entry form

 ONES TO WATCH Our research team compile a Ones to Watch list for each country in the Awards, and each category

 NATIONAL WINNERS 12 National Winners in each country (one for each category) will be selected to represent their country

-JUDGING The National Winners attend a judging day in Warsaw in May 2018
+JUDGING The National Winners attend a judging day a the Gala Summit event in November 2019